JaimePolidura/EventBusJava/README.md

 ### Transactional event

-If some of your eventlistener fails maybe you want the event manager to call to each event listener to rollback.
+If some of your eventlistener fails, maybe you want the event manager to call to each event listener to rollback.

 To do that
 * Your event class must override isTransactional() and return true
 * Every eventlistener should implement TransactionalEventListener